 STEM education absorbs our environmental education and sustainability programs and is taught at all levels throughout the year.
 Students will participate in a transdisciplinary program that provides authentic contexts for modern learning and develops skills such as collaboration, critical thinking, creativity, problem solving and effective communication.
 Some activities will be stand alone, others will form part of rich learning tasks spread over the semester or year.
-Our STEM educators are Tania (prep), Nina (year 1 and 2) and Michelle (years 3, 4, 5 and 6).
+Our STEM educators are Tania (prep), Kent (year 1 and 2), Nina (year 3 and 4) and Hayden (year 5 and 6).
 Feel free to chat with them about their programs.